Council would like to hear from you and consider your views as they continue the 2017 budget deliberations.

 We are pleased to present the draft 2017 Capital and Operating Budgets for public consultation and input.
-This is the financial plan currently being considered by Mayor and Council.
+This is the budget currently being considered by Mayor and Council.
 It includes capital projects, source and application of funds and budgeted operating revenue and expenses for both UNIVERSAL SERVICES and USER PAY UTILITIES.

 - Recreation and Culture